-The citizens of Orlando are very well educated compared to the average community in the nation: 34.22% of adults in Orlando have a bachelor's degree or even advanced degree.
+The population of Orlando is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.22% of adults in Orlando have a bachelor's degree or even advanced degree.

 The per capita income in Orlando in 2010 was $25,866, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,464 for a family of four.
 However, Orlando contains both very wealthy and poor people as well.

 Orlando is an extremely ethnically-diverse city.
 The people who call Orlando home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orlando residents report their race to be White, followed by Black or African-American.
 Orlando also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 28.93% of the city’s residents.
 Important ancestries of people in Orlando include Irish, English, Italian, and Haitian.